 A Doctor of Nursing Practice (DNP) isn’t required in order to practice as a nurse practitioner, but if you’re looking to advance further in your career, this degree provides a clinical (instead of research) focus.
 As the medical field continues to evolve and more nurses earn higher-level degrees, a doctoral program can help you stand out in the crowd.
 DNP programs are available both online and on campus.

 An example of an online DNP is American Sentinel University’s DNP in Executive Leadership.
-This program is intended for manager-level nurses or executives and teaches students about finance, business intelligence, healthy policy, leadership and health services research.
+This program is intended for manager-level nurses or executives and teaches students about finance, business intelligence, health policy, leadership and health services research.

 Post-master’s certificates can also be obtained via an online school and cover topics like nursing informatics and nurse-midwifery.

 What certification will I need?

 The American Association of Nurse Practitioners Certification Program (AANPCP) and the American Nurses Credentialing Center (ANCC) both offer nationally-recognized certification programs.
 Your specialization will dictate which organization you can be certified, although there is some overlap with a few specialties.

 Nurses with master’s-level, post-graduate or doctoral degrees can apply for certification in adult, family and adult-gerontology nurse practitioner specialties by taking AANPCP’s exam.
 To be eligible to sit for the test, applicants must have: